Sharp well-posedness for the cubic NLS and mKdV in $H^s(\mathbb R)$: Abstract

 We also prove (in a parallel fashion) well-posedness of the real- and complex-valued modified Korteweg--de Vries equations in $H^s(\R)$ for any $s>-\frac12$.
 The best regularity achieved previously was $s\geq \tfrac14$; see \cite{MR1969209,MR2531556,MR1211741,MR2501679}.

-An essential ingredient in our arguments is the demonstration of a local smoothing effect for both equations, with a gain of derivatives matching that of the underlying linear equation.
-This in turn rests on the discovery of a one-parameter family of microscopic conservation laws that remain meaningful at this low regularity.
+To overcome the failure of uniform continuity of the data-to-solution map, we employ the method of commuting flows introduced in \cite{MR3990604}.
+In stark contrast with our arguments in \cite{MR3990604}, an essential ingredient in this paper is the demonstration of a local smoothing effect for both equations.
+Despite the non-perturbative nature of the well-posedness, the gain of derivatives matches that of the underlying linear equation.
+To compensate for the local nature of the smoothing estimates, we also demonstrate tightness of orbits.
+The proofs of both local smoothing and tightness rely on our discovery of a new one-parameter family of coercive microscopic conservation laws that remain meaningful at this low regularity.